What to expect if you make a complaint to us

-After receiving your online complaint or complaint form (PDF 171.3KB), the first thing we do when we receive a complaint is assess it to see if it can be investigated.
+After receiving your complaint, the first thing we do when we receive a complaint is assess it to see if it can be investigated.
 We consider:

 - Can we legally investigate your issue?
 Under the Ombudsman Act 2001, we can investigate complaints about the actions and decisions of Queensland state government departments and agencies (including state schools and TAFE), local councils and public universities.
 Learn more about things we can and cannot investigate.

 - Is your complaint more than 12 months old?
 If so, we are unable to investigate, unless there are special circumstances.

 - Have you made a complaint to the organisation involved before contacting us?
 We generally ask that you give the organisation a chance to fix the issue first by using its complaint handling process.